JelleAalbers/nafi/README.md

 Nafi computes (non-asymptotic) frequentist confidence intervals and p-values from likelihoods.
 CLs and simple Bayesian methods are also supported.

-[JAX](https://github.com/google/jax) is used to some accelerate computations.
-Parts of nafi will be much faster if you have a GPU.
+[JAX](https://github.com/google/jax) is used to accelerate computations, so nafi will be much faster if you have a GPU.

 Synopsis
 ============